 2 – Dwell Time

-Google tracks when people click on your search result, then go to the next result; this is called Pogo Sticking.
+When people click on your search result, Google tracks, then go to the next result; this is called Pogo Sticking.
 If a user goes to your site, then ends their search, it’s a good indication they found what they needed.

 4 – Low Bounce Rate